Stupid Meetings on the Rise Again: 6 Ways to Reel in Unproductive Time

 Why don’t they just turn down meetings?
 They think:

-- they’ll upset or offend the meeting organizer
+- They’ll upset or offend the meeting organizer

-- colleagues will think they’re not engaged, or
+- Colleagues will think they’re not engaged, or

-- they’d be a bother asking a co-worker to bring them up to speed.
+- They’d be a bother asking a co-worker to bring them up to speed.

 Ask employees to identify an actionable reason they need to be part of a meeting.
 If they can’t find it, encourage them to decline.